nf-core/sarek/doc/file_and_folder_info.md

 The workflow is started for a set of samples taken from the same person (i.e. a cancer patient), identified by "ID".

 ID = Individual

-Every sample taken from the same ID has a unique identifier.
-So for one ID there are several Samples

 Sample = "Normal", "Tumor 1", "Tumor 2" etc corresponding to all physical samples

-The file structure for one ID is shown below.
+Below is an overview of the intended folder structure for an analyzed project.

 ![Project folder structure](folder_structure.jpg "Folder structure")

 ## Input Fastq file name conventions

-The input fastq files for one ID (Individual) should be organized into one subfolder for every sample, where all fastq files for that sample should be collected.
+The input folder, containing the fastq files for one ID (Individual) should be organized into one subfolder for every sample.
+All fastq files for that sample should be collected here.

 ID
 +--sample1